nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 *Big Gear Segments*

-After some fiddling around with the design, I ended up with a tooth diameter of 335.5mm and since the gear is way bigger than the 120 x 135mm printable area of my printer, I picked 9 segments of 13 teeth each for a total of 117 teeth.
+After some fiddling around with the design, I ended up with a tooth diameter of 335.5mm and since the required gear is way bigger than the 120 x 135mm printable area of my printer, I picked 9 segments of 13 teeth each for a total of 117 teeth.
+I printed these 3 at a time, and after a couple of bad prints due to broken and jammed filaments I finally had my full big gear.
+There's a real thrill to lining up printed parts and discovering that they fit perfectly!

 ![Printing big gear](img/printing-big-gear.jpg)
 *Printing big gear*